A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: Numerical Experiments

 \subsection{Newsvendor Problem}

-The newsvendor problem, which models the expected profit of a retailer under uncertain demand, takes the form of problem \eqref{eq:model}.
-In this subsection, we consider solving problems \eqref{eq:model2} and \eqref{eq:smoothg} with
+The newsvendor problem, which models the expected {cost} of a retailer under uncertain demand, takes the form of problem~\eqref{eq:model}.
+In this subsection, we consider solving problems~\eqref{eq:model2}, ~\eqref{eq:smoothg} and~\eqref{eq:smoothg2} using

-where $\theta \in \mathbb{R}_+$ {represents the inventory level, $x \in \mathbb{R}$ denotes the demand, $v = 5$ is the underage cost, and $u = 7$ is the overage cost.
-To ensure that the inner maximization problem has a finite solution, we set $\lambda \geq 7$, as required in \cite{lee2021data}.
+where $\theta \in \mathbb{R}_+$ represents the inventory level, $x \in \mathbb{R}$ denotes the demand, $v = 5$ is the underage cost, and $u = 7$ is the overage cost.
+To ensure that the inner maximization problem has a finite solution, we impose the constraint $\lambda \geq 7$ on the target problems, as required in \citep{lee2021data}.